melowntech/workshop/tutorials/backend/urbanatlas.rst

 .. figure:: images/eudem_dem.png
     :width: 600px

-.. note:: In this example, we are going to process major part of Europe.
+.. note:: In this example, we are going to process a major part of Europe.
 This is
     usually very time and resources demanding operation.
-For some simple project, make sure, your dataset is reasonable big, e.g. just one country.
+For some simple project, make sure your dataset is reasonably sized, e.g., just one country.
     For "cutting out" just country borders, use ``gdalwarp``::

         gdalwarp -cutline COUNTRY.shp -crop_to_cutline -dstalpha eudem_dem.vrt eudem_COUNTRY.tiff